solimul/iDex/README.md

 ### 💧 `LPool.sol`
 A liquidity pool that stores:

-- Internal reserves of ETH and DAI
+- Internal reserves of ETH and USDC
 - Getter and update functions for managing reserves
 - Invariant calculation for post-swap validation